Mars sample-return mission: Scientific value

 Once returned to Earth, stored samples can be studied with the most sophisticated science instruments available.
-Thomas Zurbuchen, associate administrator for science at NASA Headquarters in Washington, expect such studies to allow several new discoveries at many fields.
+Thomas Zurbuchen, associate administrator for science at NASA Headquarters in Washington, expects such studies to allow several new discoveries at many fields.
 Samples may be reanalyzed in the future by instruments that do not yet exist.

 In 2006, the Mars Exploration Program Analysis Group identified 55 important investigations related to Mars exploration.
 In 2008, they concluded that about half of the investigations "could be addressed to one degree or another by MSR", making MSR "the single mission that would make the most progress towards the entire list" of investigations.
 Moreover, it was reported that a significant fraction of the investigations could not be meaningfully advanced without returned samples.